FRYingMyBrain/DiscordStatusStalker/README.md

 - ✅ Alerts when multiple tracked users join the same voice channel
 - ✅ JSON export functionality for logs
 - ✅ Log clearing and management
-- ✅ Persistent data storage
+- ✅ Persistent data storage -meh, when you stop tracking someone all logs of said person get deleted permanently, more like still exist after restarts

 ---